elixir-lang/elixir-lang.github.com/getting-started/mix-otp/config-and-releases.markdown

 Currently we have two tests tagged with `@tag :distributed`.
 The "server interaction" test in `KVServerTest`, and the "route requests across nodes" in `KV.RouterTest`.
 Both tests are failing since they require a routing table, which is currently empty.

-The `KV.RouterTest` truly has to be distributed, as its purpose is to test the distribution.
-However, the test in `KVServerTest` was only made distributed because we had a hardcoded distributed routing table, which we couldn't configure, but now we can!

-Therefore, in order to minimize the distributed tests, let's pick a routing table that does not require distribution.
-Then, for the distributed tests, we will programatically change the routing table.
+For simplicity, we will define a routing table that always points to the current node.
+That's the table we will use for development and most of our tests.
 Back in `config/config.exs`, add this line:

 ```elixir
 config :kv, :routing_table, [{?a..?z, node()}]
 ```

-This configures a routing table that always points to the current node.
-Now remove `@tag :distributed` from the test in `test/kv_server_test.exs` and run the suite, the test should now pass.
+With such a simple table available, we can now remove `@tag :distributed` from the test in `test/kv_server_test.exs`.
+If you run the complete suite, the test should now pass.

-Now we only need to make `KV.RouterTest` pass once again.
+However, for the tests in `KV.RouterTest`, we effectively need two nodes in our routing table.
 To do so, we will write a setup block that runs before all tests in that file.
 The setup block will change the application environment and revert it back once we are done, like this:

 ```elixir
 defmodule KV.RouterTest do